jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 RGB+SV, both the mean and the mode are significant.

-At first, I intended to write a second programme building an histogram of H and V values (I did not undeerstand Saturation at this time).
+At first, I intended to write a second programme building an histogram of H and V values (I did  not understand Saturation at this time).
 But I found some documentation on HSV and I understood that Saturation was important.
 Additionally, with the diagrammes shown at [https://en.wikipedia.org/wiki/HSL\_and\_HSV#HSV](https://en.wikipedia.org/wiki/HSL_and_HSV#HSV),